-X. GROUP RATINGS
+IX.
+GROUP RATINGS

-The package of essays included in the Academic Writing Student Booklet.
+A package of student essays illustrating a range of grades is included in the Academic Writing Student Booklet.
 They are intended to teach them about standards of writing performance.
-First, they should read and rate the essays for homework.
+First, students should read and rate the essays for homework.
 In the following class, set them working in groups to decide on a group score for the essays.
 This makes the activity more communicative and provides a means for students to teach one another aspects of essay writing.

 During their discussion, they should refer to the features of each essay.
 After the group has decided on the score for each essay, a group member writes the scores on the board.